Poikilos/outputinspector/README.md

 * Shows errors first (including lines that contain "previous error") (ShowWarningsLast=yes in conf file)
 * Counts errors, warnings, and ToDos correctly thanks to correct indexOf (QString not const char*) syntax for case-insensitivity
 * application icon doesn't work (see comments in main.cpp for setting via the QApplication object named 'a')
+* allow param for compiler output text file name (instead of only err.txt in current directory)
+* allow param for directory containing source files to which error output refers

 ## Notes that only applied to qt4 version
 * Compile First (if desired, but there is a binary built on Ubuntu Hardy):